Soil erosion: Sedimentation of aquatic ecosystems

 Soil erosion (especially from agricultural activity) is considered to be the leading global cause of diffuse water pollution, due to the effects of the excess sediments flowing into the world's waterways.
 The sediments themselves act as pollutants, as well as being carriers for other pollutants, such as attached pesticide molecules or heavy metals.

 The effect of increased sediments loads on aquatic ecosystems can be catastrophic.
 Silt can smother the spawning beds of fish, by filling in the space between gravel on the stream bed.
 It also reduces their food supply, and causes major respiratory issues for them as sediment enters their gills.
 The biodiversity of aquatic plant and algal life is reduced, and invertebrates are also unable to survive and reproduce.
-While the sedimentation event itself might be relatively short-lived, the ecological disruption caused by the mass die off often persists long into the future.
+While the sedimentation event itself might be relatively short-lived, the ecological disruption caused by the mass die-off often persists long into the future.

-One of the most serious and long-running water erosion problems worldwide is in the People's Republic of China, on the middle reaches of the Yellow River and the upper reaches of the Yangtze River.
-From the Yellow River, over 1.6 billion tons of sediment flows into the ocean each year.
-The sediment originates primarily from water erosion in the Loess Plateau region of the northwest.
+Until measures taken in the 1980s for soil erosion control, one of the most serious and long-running water erosion problems worldwide was in the People's Republic of China, on the middle reaches of the Yellow River and the upper reaches of the Yangtze River.
+From the Yellow River, over 1.6 billion tons of sediment flows into the ocean each year, originating primarily from water erosion in the Loess Plateau region of the northwest.

 Airborne dust pollution

-Soil particles picked up during wind erosion of soil are a major source of air pollution, in the form of airborne particulates—"dust".
+Soil particles picked up during wind erosion of soil are a major source of air pollution, in the form of airborne particulates called dust.
 These airborne soil particles are often contaminated with toxic chemicals such as pesticides or petroleum fuels, posing ecological and public health hazards when they later land, or are inhaled/ingested.

 Dust from erosion acts to suppress rainfall and changes the sky color from blue to white, which leads to an increase in red sunsets.
 Dust events have been linked to a decline in the health of coral reefs across the Caribbean and Florida, primarily since the 1970s.
 Similar dust plumes originate in the Gobi desert, which combined with pollutants, spread large distances downwind, or eastward, into North America.